Clausal — Syntax Design¶

 Module exports¶

-When using -module(...), DCG predicates must be declared with their full signature including the two hidden state arguments:
+when using -module(...), DCG predicates must be declared with their full signature including the two hidden state arguments:

 # Correct: PredicateMeta classes created with proper field counts